MattchewX/YouTube-Spammer-Purge/README.md

 Enables a personal server to automatically scan for and delete spam comments across your entire channel.

 ## Fork
 This is a fork of ThioJoe's YouTube-Spammmer-Purge.
-This fork simply changes the functionality to allow for more automation and 24/7 scanning.
+This fork simply aims to adjust the functionality to allow for more automation and 24/7 scanning.

 ## Purpose
 Recently, there has been a massive infestation of spam on YouTube where fake impersonator accounts leave spam/scam replies to hundreds of users on a creator's videos.
 For some god-forsaken reason, YouTube offers no way to delete all comments by a specific user at once, meaning you must delete them one by one BY HAND.